LucasDelfino92/morrowindsharp/main.md

 In this step we will install additional shaders to **MGE XE** and configure our shader chain.

 - Download [**MGE XE Shader Pack**](https://github.com/Sigourn/morrowindsharp/raw/main/mods/MGE%20XE%20Shader%20Pack.7z).
-- Install the downloaded archive using manual install in Mod Organizer 2.
+- Install the downloaded archive using manual install in MO2.
 - You will be prompted with a **BAIN** installer, here select **Core** and click **Ok**.
-- Run **MGE XE** in Mod Organizer 2.
+- Run **MGE XE** in MO2.
 - In the **Graphics tab**, click **Enable shaders**.
 - Click **Shader setup...**.
 - On the **Set active shaders** window, click **Modding >>>**.
 Set your **Active Shaders** as follows, by double clicking on the corresponding shader under **Available shaders**.